aamirkhan03/OS_LABFILE03/README.md

-This repository contain all te algorithms performed in os lab .
+This repository contain all the algorithms performed in os lab .